fluxcd/website/content/en/docs/guides/image-update.md

 `ImageRepository` resources in Flux:

-* Experimental authentication mechanisms (where the controller retrieves the credentials itself and is only for the three major cloud providers), or
+* Experimental authentication mechanisms (where the controller retrieves the credentials itself and is only available for the three major cloud providers), or
 * a [`CronJob`](cron-job-image-auth.md) which does not rely on native platform support in Flux, (instead storing credentials as Kubernetes secrets which are periodically refreshed.)